Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 All employers – particularly large companies – should pay close attention to the role of employee representatives before making business decisions.
 Relationships with employee representatives (eg, works councils) must comply with the Labour Code, including information requirements, consultation obligations and working time regulations.
-This area of law is evolving rapidly, not least of all due to the new Law on Social Dialogue, published in August 2015.

 Emerging issues/hot topics/proposals for reform